Login

 • Remedies for Insect bites

 • Tick control products, depending on the destination and season.
-To remove ticks, you need tweezers or tick card.
+To remove ticks, you need tweezers or a tick card.

-• Remedies for sunburn (such as after sun)
+• Remedies for sunburn (such as after-sun)

 • Blister plasters

 Which medication you bring with you on holiday always depends on your personal needs and the destination.
-For example, if you are prone to allergies, it’s worth taking a some anti-histamines with you.
+For example, if you are prone to allergies, it’s worth taking some anti-histamines with you.

 Important: check which medicines you are allowed to bring into your destination before you travel.
 Some over-the-counter remedies available in Switzerland are prohibited in other countries.